MetaMask/metamask-extension/README.md

 - Firefox e2e tests can be run with `yarn test:e2e:firefox`.

 - Chrome e2e tests can be run with `yarn test:e2e:chrome`.
-For avoiding potential errors, it is recommended to have the last version installed.
-Update the `chromedriver` package to a version matching your local Chrome installation to run e2e tests on newer Chrome versions.
+The `chromedriver` package major version must match the major version of your local Chrome installation.
+If they don't match, update whichever is behind before running Chrome e2e tests.

 - Single e2e tests can be run with `yarn test:e2e:single test/e2e/tests/TEST_NAME.spec.js` along with the options below.